Storage Policy Groups

 - Create a storage policy that ensures the datastore has that tag

 - Assign that storage policy to one or more VMs

 - Add that storage policy to a protection group

 The first step in configuration for tag-based protection is to create a new tag category.
 You can create a single category or you can create multiple categories if you prefer.
 It depends on how you want to manage your environment.

-Tag categories and tags can be considered to be similar to key/value pairs that are just separated into two different objects--the category being the key and the tag being the value.
+Tag categories and tags can be considered to be similar to key/value pairs that are just separated into two different objects- the category being the key and the tag being the value.
 So a category could be something like "array replication pair" and the tag could be "x20 to x70".
-How you decide to use tags is up to you--the main point is that in order for SRM to be able to add datastores into a protection group, they must have at least one tag which is included in at least one storage policy.
+How the administrator decide to use tags is up to the administrator- the main point is that in order for SRM to be able to add datastores into a protection group, they must have at least one tag which is included in at least one storage policy.

 There are a few things to answer:

 - How many categories should there be- one or more?

 - Does that category allow one or more tags from that category on one object?

 - What should the tag value be?